-So how does one change their attitude about busyness?
+So how does one change their attitude about busy-ness?

 Remove that word from your vocabulary.
-If its slips out once in a while you are excused.
+If it slips out once in a while you are excused.
 But make sure it doesn’t happen again for another month.
 A good replacement is, “I’m doing fine, thank G-d.
 Getting things done.”
 Whatever.
 Most people actually don’t care what your response is going to be.

-Don’t aspire to get an entire to do list done in one day if it’s not realistic.
+Don’t aspire to get an entire to-do list done in one day if it’s not realistic.
 Aim for a few important things and schedule the rest for another day.

 Cross off 2 things off that to-do list as soon as you can in the morning.
 If its grocery shopping, placing an order, setting up an appointment.
 When I do this, it gives me that calming sense that I actually did something and now I can relax.
 I can take the rest of the day as it comes.